DoctorFudge/Bookjackers/README.md

 This is a simple userscript which merely uses a list of the names of common sellers on Abebooks known to the community as "bookjackers" to highlight the names in red to make them more visible, and to remind you to be wary.
-It also highlights members of the IOBA in green.
+It also highlights members of the IOBA in green, I may add AABA to the list too I just found IOBA's database easier to navigate so it took less time, it'd probably be easier if there was an API somewhere to talk to to get names but that's probably asking too much.

 Works on: